 With more than 800 million monthly users, Instagram is a force to be reckoned with.
-If you're a B2B brand, you might think the hype isn't relevant to you -- but in 2018, it most certainly is.
+If you're a B2B brand, you might think the hype isn't relevant to you -- but it most certainly is.

 As it stands, there are thousands of brands and a number of high-profile B2B organizations using Instagram to drive brand awareness, engage with their audience, and ultimately, to attract new customers.